Seyikins27/vending-project/README.md

       }
 }</pre></code>

-** note: The parameters within the "data" array are subject to the required request parameters for the specific vending service,
+** <strong>Note:</strong> The parameters within the "data" array are subject to the required request parameters for the specific vending service,

-however multiple parameters can be fixed in to accomodate all the possible vending requests, only the specific parameters for the vending service will be sent as a request
+<p>only "amount" and "phone" are required and consistent across all requests regardless of the vending service </p>

-only "amount" and "phone" are required and consistent across all requests regardless of the vending service
+<p>however multiple parameters can be fixed in to accomodate all the possible vending requests, only the specific parameters for the vending service will be sent as a request. </p>

 ## License